Apparence-io/CamerAwesome/README.md

 ```

 > MLkit recommands to use nv21 format. <br>
-> For machine learning you don't need full resolution images (1024 is enough and makes computation easyer)
+> For machine learning you don't need full resolution images (1024 is enough and makes computation easier)

 > See more in documentation